raspberrypi/documentation/troubleshooting/notworking.md

 ### The blinks seem to have a pattern

-This means the Pi is having difficulty starting up.
-The pattern of the blinks indicates the exact problem.
+This means the Pi is having difficulty starting up: the pattern of the blinks indicates the exact problem.

 *3 flashes* or
 *4 flashes*